Unicorn Design System

 The Deprecation Challenge

-Migrating from old components to new variants presented a unique challenge in Figma: deleting components defaults them to the last version rather than removing them, creating an invisible inconsistency.
+Migrating from old components to new variants presented a specific challenge in Figma: deleting a component defaults every instance to the last saved version rather than removing it, creating zombie components that are invisible in complex designs and difficult to detect at scale.

 Scaling Through Contribution